-Throughout my career, I have sought to promote the interests of justice in other countries, as well as in England and Wales.
+Throughout my career, I sought to promote the interests of justice in other countries, as well as in England and Wales.

 When in practice, I participated in Human Rights missions in Turkey and Mexico.